 USAO Kicks Off Spring Classes Friday

-In addition to offering more than 300 classes in 23 fields of study, USAO’s spring calendar is filled with a number of musical and theatrical events.
+In addition to offering more than 350 classes in 23 fields of study, USAO’s spring calendar is filled with a number of musical and theatrical events.
 Drover basketball hits high gear as Sooner Athletic Conference play is underway now.
-Softball and baseball get things started in February and the massive Spring Triad – an all-day academic, art and music festival that welcomes more than 3,000 to campus – is planned for April 3.
+Softball and baseball get things started in late January and February and the massive Spring Triad – an all-day academic, art and music festival that welcomes more than 3,000 to campus – is planned for April 2.

 A spring class schedule is available from the USAO Admissions Office, 574-1204, or on the Internet at www.usao.edu/schedules.
-Classes begin Jan.
-4 and continue through Spring Commencement on April 18.
+Classes continue through Spring Commencement on April 17.

-The University’s basketball teams continue Sooner Athletic Conference play with home games on Thursday against Oklahoma City at 6 and 8 p.m. and on Saturday evening at Mid-America Christian at 6 and 8 p.m.
+The university’s basketball teams continue Sooner Athletic Conference play with a home game on Jan.
+3 against St. Gregory’s at 6 and 8 p.m. and on Jan.
+5 at Oklahoma Baptist at 6 and 8 p.m.

-The next event in the Davis-Waldorf Performing Arts Series is South American folk group Andes Manta, who visits the campus Feb.
-15 for a 7:30 p.m. concert in the Te Ata Memorial Auditorium.
+The next event in the Davis-Waldorf Performing Arts Series is the Daddy Mac Blues Band, who visits the campus Feb.
+6 for a 7:30 p.m. concert in the Te Ata Memorial Auditorium.

 Beginning Jan.
-13, the USAO Art Gallery will display the works of Oklahoma City artist Paul Medina.
+12, the USAO Art Gallery will display the Oklahoma Centerfold Show.
+Hosted by USAO and the Leslie Powell Foundation and Gallery in Lawton, this show features the work of top artists from throughout the state and nation.
 The Gallery is open weekdays 8:30-4:30.
 On Feb.
-17, the USAO Gallery welcomes guest artists Carolyn Cornwell Faseler and Vicki Maenza.
+15, the USAO Gallery welcomes Blanchard artist and USAO alum Paul Mays.
 A full schedule of art shows is available at www.usao.edu/gallery.

 By importing only courses that complement USAO’s curriculum, not duplicating it, students gain learning options.
 Graduate level telecommunication courses are offered in guidance and counseling, education administration and business administration.